The Chromatic Squash Initiative

 Traits of Interest

-While our primary goal is unique flesh color, science is about observing everything.
-We ask our M2 growers to document any and all unusual traits, including:
+While our primary goal is unique flesh color, the selection method focuses on function.
+We ask our Phase 3 growers to document all traits, including: